dmittal-code/finiq/AUTHENTICATION_SETUP.md

 # Authentication Setup Guide

-This guide will help you set up Google SSO authentication and admin controls for your FinIQ Lite application.
+This guide will help you set up Google SSO authentication and admin controls for your FinIQ application.

 ## 🔐 Authentication Overview